Youth Leadership and Empowerment

 - Skill: Youth are provided with the skills needed to take action and cause change.
 This includes skill sets such as working effectively with media tools, providing a youth voice in the development of local prevention initiatives, and how to speak so people will listen.

 - Action: Youth are provided the opportunity to use their leadership skills in the real world.
-They are given the chance to mentor younger students, produce videos and PSAs for YouTube and local Cable Access TV, and particpate in local and statewide advocacy projects.
+They are given the chance to mentor younger students, produce videos and PSAs for YouTube, local radio stations and Public Access TV, and participate in local and statewide advocacy projects.